 84% of faculty is female; 16% is male

 Harpeth Hall is situated on a beautiful, college-like suburban campus of 44 acres in the Green Hills area of Nashville

 60,000-square foot athletic and wellness center with a 3,500-square foot fitness center and 2 competition gyms

-Our innovative Design Den is a maker space for students in both the Upper and Middle schools.
+Our innovative Bullard Bright IDEA Lab is our newest space for students in both the upper and middle schools.